otherland/biblebasedliving/content/homemaking-emphasis.md

 **Biblical Foundation:** [Proverbs 14:1](https://www.bibleref.com/Proverbs/14/Proverbs-14-1.html) says, "The wise woman builds her house, but with her own hands the foolish one tears hers down."
 This verse highlights the importance of a wise woman's role in building and nurturing her home.
 Additionally, [Titus 2:5](https://www.bibleref.com/Titus/2/Titus-2-5.html) instructs young women to be "workers at home," emphasizing the significance of homemaking within the Christian framework.

-*Source Material Integration:* The book "The Hidden Art of Homemaking" by Edith Schaeffer offers valuable insights into the creative potential and significance of homemaking.
-Schaeffer's book encourages women to view homemaking as an art form that extends beyond mundane tasks and embraces beauty and creativity.

 ## 2. How does the Bible define the role of a stay-at-home mom as a Christian calling?